 Troy - Obion is a very small town located in the state of Tennessee.
 With a population of 4,171 people and just one neighborhood, Troy - Obion is the 137th largest community in Tennessee.

-When you are in Troy - Obion, you'll notice that it is more blue-collar than most other communities in America.
-37.73% of Troy - Obion’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Troy - Obion is generally considered to be a blue-collar town.
+37.73% of the Troy - Obion workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Troy - Obion is a town of sales and office workers, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Troy - Obion who work in sales jobs (14.62%), office and administrative support (8.49%), and management occupations (6.91%).

 The percentage of adults in Troy - Obion with college degrees is slightly lower than the national average of 21.84% for all communities.
 16.33% of adults in Troy - Obion have a bachelor's degree or advanced degree.